adamt-eng/sorting-visualizer/README.md

 ## Usage

 ### 1. **Launch the Application**
-   - Open the application.
+   - Run the application.
 By default, the **Sorting Visualizer** will load first.

 ---